Hear the sound of your self-esteem. Coach accordingly

 Secondly, it helps with nerves.
 The pre-planned song lyric, chosen because you like it and can fit it into your narrative, acts like a pin to pop the bubble of any internal tension that has built up while you are talking.

-In the classroom, I often suggest to teams that they incorporate such lyrics into their presentations.
+In the classroom, I suggest to teams that they incorporate such lyrics into their presentations.
 Despite initially believing that the trainer has lost his mind, everyone soon discovers what an effective technique this is to bring pleasure to presenting.

 The steps to follow are simple: